Release notes - October 2017

 - If you turn Cortana on or off during Windows Mixed Reality setup, this change will be applied to your desktop Cortana settings.

-- If you do not have headphones connected, you may miss additional tips when you first visit the Windows Mixed Reality home.
+- If you don't have headphones connected, you may miss tips when you first visit the Windows Mixed Reality home.

 - Bluetooth headphones can cause interference with motion controllers.
 We recommend unpairing or powering down Bluetooth controllers during Windows Mixed Reality sessions.